 Your value proposition should be concise and should explain the final benefits that customers can expect, not features.

 For example, nobody really cares about chatbots.
 Heck, most probably don’t even know what they are.
 But people definitely care about improving customer engagement.

 Keep your value proposition concise (1-2 short sentences) and display it at the center of your landing page header below your headline (keyword).

-And now it’s time to spend some money!
-But bidding can be complicated for a new AdWords user.
+Now that we got all that out of the way, it’s time to spend some money!
+But bidding can be complicated for a new Google Ads user.